 I do want to mention here that not everyone feels turned on by the same things.
 You may think you are doing things to get your responsive desire spouse ready for sex that isn’t actually helping them.
 Find out what kind of things make them feel aroused sexually.
 Don’t assume you know.

 Focus on Building Intimate Connection With Them

 My mom always told me that if both people in the marriage would focus all of their attention on meeting the other person’s needs, then neither would go without having their needs met.
 I’m not saying you should focus on meeting their need for connection so that they will reciprocate- although that very well could happen.

 Rather, I’m encouraging you to build a close, bonding relationship with your spouse as an act of worship to God.
 When you focus on helping them feel close to you, a lot of problems will resolve.

 Figure Out How Your Spouse is Communicating Love

 For a long time, I didn’t put any stock in the 5 Love Languages.
 Finally, I understood that Austin didn’t understand the way I was showing him love.
-More then that- he felt unloved, because I wasn’t communicating to him in a way that he understood.
+More than that- he felt unloved because I wasn’t communicating to him in a way that he understood.